Cannabis and Back Pain

 Another potential and serious side effect that has been observed is an increased heart rate shortly after taking cannabis, which may increase the risk of heart problems in those with heart conditions within the first hour of taking the drug.

-Longer term, there is some research to suggest that marijuana could be responsible for the onset of schizophrenia in individuals that are already susceptible to it.
+There is some research to suggest that marijuana could be responsible for the onset of schizophrenia in individuals that are already susceptible to it in long term use.

 As with any drug, it is always wise to inform your primary care physician before you start taking it.

-Laws and legality concerning medical applications of cannabis in the U.S. are ever-changing.
-Broadly speaking, any form of cannabis is illegal in the U.S., unless a specific state has decided to legalize it.
+Laws and legality concerning medical marijuana and marijuana use in the U.S. are ever-changing.
+Broadly speaking, any form of marijuana use, including medical marijuana, is illegal in the U.S., unless a specific state has decided to legalize it.

 At the moment, 30 states plus Washington D.C. have chosen to pass laws that allow medical use of marijuana to be legal as long as the drug is prescribed by a licensed professional.
 There are also some states where the use of THC remains completely illegal, but CBD could be used in medicine.
 For a list of states that allow medical marijuana, click here.

-This is generally because THC is responsible for the psychoactive reactions that users have to marijuana, and is thus associated with non-medicinal uses.
+This is generally because THC is responsible for the psychoactive reactions that users have to marijuana use, and is thus associated with non-medicinal uses.

 Using marijuana for recreational purposes still remains illegal in much of the country; there are just 9 states and Washington D.C. that allow it.

-Of course, it should go without saying that you need to read up on your local laws to see whether it is legal to use cannabis for your back pain and what kinds, if any, you may or may not be able to use.
+Of course, it should go without saying that you need to read up on your local laws to see whether it is legal to use medical marijuana for pain management and what kinds, if any, you may or may not be able to use.

 Concerning the states where we practice, the laws are somewhat restrictive.
 In Georgia, House Bill 65, passed in May of 2018, permitting the medical use of cannabis oil for “intractable pain”, which may or may not qualify you depending on your diagnosis.